NTX-McGill/NeuroTechX-McGill-2021/software/README.md

 # How to run

+## OpenBCI GUI.

-## The backend requires a stream of data from OpenBCI GUI.
+The backend requires a stream of data from OpenBCI GUI.

 Open OpenBCI GUI > Synthetic > 8 chan > Start session > Select "Networking" instead of "Time series" > Change protocol to "LSL" > Select "Timeseries" for "Stream 1" > Start LSL Stream > Start Data Stream